Skip to Main Content

 Officials view stream restoration as an important way to divert sediment and nutrient pollution from the Chesapeake Bay.
 Most of Maryland’s streams eventually flow into the Bay, and they carry with them runoff from urban developments and agricultural fields that are laden with excessive levels of nitrogen, phosphorus, and other materials that contaminate habitats there.

 Stream restoration projects follow a variety of techniques and have a range of goals, but these efforts generally aim to promote absorption of nutrients and the retention of sediments in addition to slowing and cooling off water.
-Restoration also often aims to reduce erosion, protect infrastructure, reconnect areas of the floodplain, and reestablish habitat.
+Other objectives for restoration projects include reducing erosion, protecting infrastructure, reconnecting areas of the floodplain, and reestablishing habitat.

 While many other restoration projects are initially focused on curtailing pollutants, Donegan said that projects are most successful when they can address multiple factors to increase the health of the stream and surrounding environment, as the Cattail Creek project has done.